StreamSounds/library/_posts/2021-01-14-voicemeeter-banana.md

 ![https://i.imgur.com/CrZdTZU.png](https://i.imgur.com/CrZdTZU.png)

 You will notice a cog options menu icon beside the specific Audio source in the Audio Mixer.
-Click this and you will see a menu and something that reads Advanced Audio Properties which open sa window like this:
+Click this and you will see a menu and something that reads Advanced Audio Properties which opens a window like this:

 ![https://i.imgur.com/cUmLUPo.png](https://i.imgur.com/cUmLUPo.png)